eddiedunn/rustash/USER_GUIDE.md

 Rustash offers three ways to find snippets:
 1.  **Simple Filter (`--filter`):** A case-insensitive `LIKE` search on the `title` and `content` fields.
 Good for quick lookups.
 2.  **Tag Filter (`--tag`):** Finds all snippets that include the specified tag.
-3.  **Full-Text Search (`--search`):** A more powerful search that uses a dedicated FTS5 index for relevance-based searching across title, content, and tags.
+3.  **Full-Text Search (`--filter`):** A more powerful search that uses a dedicated FTS5 index for relevance-based searching across title, content, and tags.

 ## 5. Security Best Practices